image

 • If your child is going to be absent for more than one day, you should call each morning

-• If your child has not arrived and we have not received a telephone call, we will contact you by 8.45am
+• If your child has not arrived and we have not received a telephone call, we will contact you within 15 minutes of their start time

 Please note that the final decision of whether or not to authorise an absence rests with Chessbrook.
 Our preference is for all medical appointments to be made outside of the school day and we would therefore ask that you provide evidence for appointments within the school day.